gjoseph92/soundDB/README.md

 ## Installation

+See the [PREREQUISITES](PREREQUISITES.md) document for guides to installing and getting started in Python.

 ### Windows

 If you are using conda on Windows, you need to ensure the difficult compiled libraries are installed the easy way, via conda: